naja-js/naja/docs/1.x/ui-binding.md

 ```

-## Interaction event

-Whenever the user clicks a Naja-bound element, `UIHandler` dispatches the `interaction` event.
-The event contains the
-clicked element, the original UI event if there is one, and current request's `options` object that you can modify.
-The `interaction` event is cancelable, so if you call `preventDefault()` the request won't be dispatched.

 ## Allowed origins

 Note that if you change the selector to an opt-out (`:not(.synchronous)`, empty string, etc.), *all* links will become